 Would it have been more practical to carpool with friends who work in the same location?
 In that particular situation, I should have really prioritized practicality over convenience.

 Being Financially Unprepared: Not Having an Emergency Fund

-I only know a handful of people who has an emergency fund.
+I only know a handful of people who have an emergency fund.
 And I know that it should not be an excuse not to have one.

-Now that I have experienced being in a situation outside my control (like being lockdown due to the COVID 19 pandemic), how I wish that I have a sizable emergency fund that could have helped me live through this without incurring any debt.Never spend your money before you have it. - Thomas Jefferson Click To Tweet
+Now that I have experienced being in a situation outside my control (like being on lockdown due to the COVID-19 pandemic), how I wish that I had a sizable emergency fund that could have helped me live through this without incurring any debt.Never spend your money before you have it. - Thomas Jefferson Click To Tweet